Reverse isoperimetric inequalities for Lagrangian intersection Floer theory

 \subsection{Acknowledgements}

 Some initial computations for this paper were performed with the aid of Mathematica \cite{Mathematica}.
-The authors would like to thank M.~Abouzaid for encouraging them to write this note.
+The authors would like to thank M.~Abouzaid for encouraging them to write this note and an anonymous referee for their detailed and thoughtful comments.
 The third author would like to thank his supervisor A.~Keating for her useful advice and feedback.